- UFC Odds: Francis Ngannou -220 favorite, Jon Jones +180 underdog.

 Jones was coming off a close decision win over Dominick Reyes and Ngannou was on his title run prior to defeating Stipe Miocic at UFC 260.

-Now we see Ngannou ranging from a -175 to -200 after a clinical display against Miocic, showing incredible improvements from their first bout.
+Now we see Ngannou ranging from a -175 to -220 after an impressive display of versatility against Cyril Gane, showing incredible improvements since his grappling.
 Bettors can expect Francis to be anywhere from -250 come fight night.